telosnetwork/native-to-evm-transaction/README.md

 ## Using our MintableToken example

+_Mint some tokens by calling the mint() method of a Telos EVM MintableToken contract from Telos Native _

 ### 1. Get a ERC20 MintableToken address

 - Get the EVM address linked to the native account you want to send this transaction from.